DDieterich/DTGen/trunk/supp/README.txt

-DTGen "supp" (Supplemental Materials) README File Developed by DMSTEX (http://dmstex.com)
+DTGen "dev" (Development) README File
+   Developed by DMSTEX (http://dmstex.com)

 File descriptions in this directory
 -----------------------------------
+comp_file.sql      - Used by an alternaitve path in fullgen.sql
-create_owner.sql - Sample script to creates the application schema owner with roles
+create_user.sql    - Script to create an application user
-                   (The name of the schema owner is the first parameter) (schema owner is the "apex_app_name" for the application) (The initial password is the same as the schema owner) create_user.sql  - Sample script create the application user login with synonyms (The name of the schema owner is the first parameter) (The user login is the second parameter) (The initial password is the same as the user login) comp_file.sql    - Used by an alternaitve path in fullgen.sql delete_ods.sql   - Sample script to delete all data from DTGen tables fullgen.sql      - Sample script to generate all scripts for an application (The ABBR of the application is the first parameter) select_file.sql  - Used by an alternaitve path in fullgen.sql
+                     (Must be run by sys or system) (Creates the user and synonyms and grants permissions) dtgen_dataload.ctl - SQL*Loader control file with data that will generate DTGen fullgen.sql        - Script to generate all scripts for an application (The ABBR of the application is the first parameter) rebuild.sql        - Script to rebuild DTGen after making modifications select_file.sql    - Used by an alternative path in fullgen.sql

 Scripts created by fullgen.sql: